SebastBake/CobaltMirror/README.md

 ### Prerequisites

-Contact one of the project members to get the required licenses, for development using our proprietary dependencies:
+Contact one of the project members to get the required licenses for development using our proprietary dependencies:

 - Wikitude is used for the AR.
 The team currently uses a student license.
 - A google services json file is required to gain access to the Google API (used for location data) and Firebase (used for user location sharing and chat).